kgvinod/qwizkool-docs/DockerServerSetup.md

 `root@c359511b8e09:/# exit

-Relaunch the container again and make sure all changes are persisted and the wen server works as expected.
+Now launch the new container and make sure all changes are persisted and the the server works as expected.
+`docker run -p 8080:80 -v ~/work/qwizkool/build/public_html:/var/www/example.com/public_html -t -i qwizkool/server /bin/bash`